-Thank you for taking the time to check out the UK College of Social Work’s PhD program.
 The doctorate represents the highest level of academic aspiration and achievement.
 The UK College of Social Work offers a rigorous curriculum to prepare graduates for careers in research and university-level teaching.
-Students who choose to accept the challenge of doctoral education will embark on an academic experience like no other.
-Through classroom instruction and close collaboration with nationally and internationally recognized faculty, our PhD students immerse themselves in the crucial work of advancing the profession’s knowledge base.
+Through classroom instruction and close collaboration with nationally and internationally recognized faculty, our PhD students immerse themselves in the crucial work of advancing the knowledge base of the social work profession.

-The PhD program will prepare you to critically examine society’s most vexing problems, to delve deeply into theoretical models that direct practice behaviors, and to develop skills to become a producer of social work knowledge.
-You will have the opportunity to shape the future of social work!
+The University of Kentucky PhD program aims to prepare students to thoughtfully examine existing social problems, to examine theoretical models that shape and inform human behavior, and to develop skills to become a producer of social work knowledge.

 The University of Kentucky is the Commonwealth’s Flagship University.
 It offers a world class research infrastructure, and the opportunity for doctoral students to work collaboratively with renowned researchers from a broad range of academic disciplines.
-Our students work with faculty from Education, Public Health, Family Science, and others.
+Our students work with faculty from education, public health, family science, gerontology, and psychology.

 We encourage you to visit the University, to meet some of our current students, perhaps to observe a doctoral student class or a doctoral student teaching a class.
-I’ll be glad to talk with you by phone (859-257-3254) or will correspond with you by email (firstname.lastname@example.org) or by phone (859-218-2768).
+I’ll be glad to talk with you by email (firstname.lastname@example.org) or by phone (859-218-2768).

 Doctoral Program Director